Datomic/day-of-datomic-conj/README.md

 > ### Running a REPL

-You can use your prefered IDE, but if you don't have the enviroment set up in your machine you can use Datomic distribuition optionally:
+You can use your prefered IDE, but if you don't have the enviroment set up in your machine you can use Datomic REPL distribuition optionally:

-In config directory in your datomic-pro distribution you can use the command below to run a REPL
+With the transactor running, open another terminal tab and in config directory in your datomic-pro distribution you can use the command below to run a REPL

 ```bin/repl```